Key dates — Community Grants Program 2023–2024

-- Applications assessed: May/June 2019
+- Applications assessed: April/May 2023

 Community Strengthening Grants — up to $3,000

 - build capacity of organisations and provide training and development initiatives

 - enhance current localised services